MovingBlocks/legacy-website/_posts/2020-11-28-terasaturday-6.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QbD8Z98Evb4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-We would like to say a warm welcome to _@HajdaM_ and warm welecome back to _@iHDeveloper_ who both jumped straight from play-testing into coding, e.g., by improving performance or the integration with Discord. _@Michael P_ and _@Niruandaleth_ are still crawling through the JOML conversion 👩‍🏫 and _@DarkWeird_, among other things, dissambles our engine into smaller subsystems 👨‍🔧
+We would like to say a warm welcome to _@HajdaM_ and warm welecome back to _@iHDeveloper_ who both jumped straight from play-testing into coding, e.g., by improving performance or the integration with Discord. _@Michael P_ and _@Niruandaleth_ are still crawling through the JOML conversion 👩‍🏫 and _@DarkWeird_, among other things, disassembles  our engine into smaller subsystems 👨‍🔧

 Overall, we again merged more than **60 PRs** on [the engine](https://github.com/search?q=org%3AMovingBlocks+type%3Apr+merged%3A2020-11-20..2020-11-28) and in [module space](https://github.com/search?q=org%3ATerasology+type%3Apr+merged%3A2020-11-20..2020-11-28) over the last week, with more contributions from _@4D enthusiast_ and _@Cervator_. 💪